 —Michael Benarroch, UM President and Vice-Chancellor

-The four-year agreement between the University and UMFA expired on March 31, 2021.
+The four-year agreement between the University and UMFA expires.
 The entire agreement including salary is open for renegotiation.

-Bargaining between the University of Manitoba and UMFA commenced.
+Bargaining between the University of Manitoba and UMFA commences.

 Negotiations continue towards a new collective agreement between the University of Manitoba and University of Manitoba Faculty Association (UMFA).
 The university believes that collective bargaining is a foundation of good workplace relations while offering opportunity for mutual gains for employers and employees.